marleeeeeey/wofares_game_engine/docs/GAME_DESCRIPTION.md

 ### Gameplay Overview

 **Hungry Portals** from the dark realm are out for blood, and they've turned their attention to your home, trapping your demonic family within their shadowy depths.
 You start as a lone survivor with a chance to save your kin and reclaim your home.

+### Strategy Tips:

+- **Ascend to Safety:** Climb as high as you can to escape the gluttonous portals that feed on anything at ground level.
+- **Strategic Construction:** Use building blocks to seal floor gaps, preventing potential portal feed from falling through.
+- **Heed the Warnings:** Pay attention to the sounds; a siren-like wail indicates a portal is on your trail.

 #### Objective: